LAStools/LAStools/bin/las2las_README.txt

--adjusted_to_week              : converts time stamps from Adjusted Standard GPS to GPS week -scale_rgb_up                  : multiplies all RGB values by 256 (to go from 8 bit to 16 bit numbers) -scale_rgb_down                : divides all RGB values by 256 (to go from 16 bit to 8 bit numbers) -wgs84                         : use datum WGS-84 -grs80                         : use datum GRS1980
--wgs72                         : use datum WGS-72
+-adjusted_to_week              : converts time stamps from Adjusted Standard GPS to GPS week -scale_rgb_up                  : multiplies all RGB values by 256 (to go from 8 bit to 16 bit numbers) -scale_rgb_down                : divides all RGB values by 256 (to go from 16 bit to 8 bit numbers) -force_RGB                     : force the use of the RGB value even if the point format does not support RGB -wgs84                         : use datum WGS-84 -grs80                         : use datum GRS1980 -wgs72                         : use datum WGS-72